Naming conventions

 • You can also use regular expressions (RegEx) for the prefix.
 In this case you have to use @ as additional prefix.

-• Sample: "@b[a-dA-D]" as prefix for variables of data type BOOL.
+• Example: "@b[a-dA-D]" as prefix for variables of data type BOOL.
 The name of the boolean variable must start with "b", and may be followed by a character in the range "a-dA-D".

 Prefixes for variables

-Organizational node for all data types and scopes of variables for which a prefix can be defined.
+Organizational node for all variables for which a prefix dependent on their data type or scope can be defined

 Prefixes for POUs